26 Notable alumni of

 -

 Alexander Moiseyev is a Soviet-born American draughts player.
 He holds the title of Grandmaster in international draughts, Russian draughts and English draughts.
-In this latter he was world champion in the 3-move version from 2003 to 2013, winning five world championships, in 2002, 2003, 2005, 2009 and 2011.
+In this latter he was world champion in the 3-move variation from 2003 to 2013, winning five world championships, in 2002, 2003, 2005, 2009 and 2011.